jiyoungsin/Command-line-tool/README.md

 # How It Works

 Using the power of the library click we can add decorators to our functions.
-This allows us to simplify the command line arguments.
+Decorators are a wrapper function that allows us to do functions before other functions.This library helps us to simplify this command line argument repository.
-For example, "-v" or "--version" using the click object we can create a simple version_option decorator.
+For example, the click library allows us to type "-v" or "--version" using their built in simple version_option decorator.
+This writes all the background code for us.
+It is a black box, however, if we read the documentation of how click works it is very straight forward.

+How does this program work?
 We check the status code of each URL we requested and display the data in color.